Kris Bryant Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff ranks first in the league.

-- The Twins have the sixth-ranked team ERA among all MLB pitching staffs (3.87).
+- The Twins have the sixth-ranked team ERA across all league pitching staffs (3.88).

-- Twins pitchers combine to surrender 189 total home runs at a clip of 1.2 per game (to rank 14th in the league).
+- Twins pitchers combine to surrender 192 total home runs at a rate of 1.2 per game (to rank 15th in the league).

 © 2023 Data Skrive.
 All rights reserved.